manticoresoftware/manticoresearch/TESTING.md

 ### Running Locally

 CLT tests run inside Docker containers to ensure consistent environment.
-For local testing, you can use publicly available Docker images.

-**Quick testing with Docker:**
+There are two main scenarios for local testing:

+#### 1. Testing Against Public Images (Quick Verification)

+For quick testing of existing functionality using public Docker images:

 ```bash
 # Pull the latest Manticore image from Docker Hub